marcinbojko/linux_mint/README.md

 * installs essential packages
 * installs main packages
 * installs extra/optional packages
-* downloads 3rd party software and puts it in proper path - `/usr/local/bin` by default
+* downloads 3rd party software and puts it in proper path - `/usr/local/bin` by default (adjustable by `bin_path` variable)
+* changes startup settings for specific user (that's why you should not run this as root)

 ## Usage